browserengineering/book/book/accessibility.md

     return (int(values[0][:-2]), values[2])
 ```

 Now to use it.
-The outline will be present if the element is focused or has the
+The outline will be present if the element is focused
-`outline` CSS property generally.
-While we could finish implementing that via
+or has the `outline` CSS property generally.
+However: while we could
-some extra logic in `paint_outline`, the feature has a fundamental problem that
+finish implementing that via some extra logic in `paint_outline`, the
+feature has a fundamental problem that has to be fixed.
+Specifying an
-has to be fixed.
-Specifying an outline is a fine feature to offer to web
+outline is a fine feature to offer to web developers, but it doesn't
-developers, but it doesn't actually solve the problem of customizing the focus
+actually solve the problem of customizing the focus outline.
+That's
-outline.
-That's because `outline`, if specified by the developer,
+because `outline`, if specified by the developer, would *always*
-would *always* apply, but instead we want it to only apply to an element when
+apply, but instead we want it to only apply to an element when it's
-it's focused!
+focused!

 To do this we need some way to let developers
 express *outline-only-while-focused* in CSS.
 This is done with a